-The following are the three components, listed in order of priority:
+The following are the three components of building a strong and valuable book of business as a financial advisor, listed in order of priority:

 Create a client service experience that is nothing short of amazing.
 In a business where everyone has access to the same information, products and solutions, how you do what you do is one of the few truly unique things that will set you apart and tie your clients to you.
-As you build your client service model, or review it, focus on providing consistent “quality” touches from you and your team, by developing workflows that are replicable.
+As you build or review your client service model, focus on providing consistent “quality” touches from you and your team by developing workflows that are replicable.

 Adding more revenue and more assets will always help increase the value of what you are building, but the focus should be on adding the right type of revenue and assets.
 From a buyer’s perspective, the most valuable business you can pass on or sell is one that produces predictable and consistent revenue.
 For that reason, focus on building a book of business that generates revenue from recurring sources, such as fees, annual financial planning, trails, and/or 12b-1s.

-These are a few examples of revenue sources that will garner the most interest from a successor and therefore the most value because they are predictable.
-To the extent possible, spend time to convert old commission business to these recurring sources of revenue, as well as converting A-share mutual fund business that you might only be earning 25bps on to fees where you are earning 100bps.
+These are a few examples of revenue sources that will garner the most interest from a successor and, therefore, the most value because they are predictable.
+To the extent possible, spend time converting old commission business to these recurring sources of revenue, as well as convert A-share mutual fund business that you might only be earning 25bps on to fees where you are earning 100bps.

 We know that past performance is no guarantor of future performance, but it is a useful proxy/tool for projecting your book’s ability to produce revenue in the future.
 A buyer will pay more for a practice that is growing each year than one that is getting smaller.
 One of the biggest mistakes advisors make is waiting too long to transition their book of business because they love what they do.
 By the time many decide to retire (voluntarily or involuntarily), they have been coasting for a few years, causing their growth to stall or even decline – making it a sub-optimal time to transition the book.
 When you are measuring your growth rate each year, focus on measuring these three categories:

 Revenue Growth – The most commonly analyzed growth rate is annual revenue, year-over-year.
-Revenue is what a successor will use to pay for the business and they will do their projections compounding each year, so demonstrating positive top-line growth is important.
-Practices receiving the highest values demonstrate consistent growth AND diversified sources of growth (referrals, centers of influence, seminars, radio show, etc.).
+Revenue is what a successor will use to pay for the business, and they will do their projections compounding each year, so demonstrating positive top-line growth is important.
+Practices receiving the highest values demonstrate consistent growth AND diversified sources of growth (referrals, centers of influence, seminars, radio shows, etc.).